manuo9/TwoDatabases/README.md

 </pre>

  ## Contributing
- <h4> We welcome contributions to Proteinz!
-Whether it's bug fixes, new features, or improvements to the documentation, your contributions help make this project better for everyone.</h4>
+ <h4> We welcome contributions to this Project Whether it's bug fixes, new features, or improvements to the documentation, your contributions help make this project better for everyone.</h4>

  ## Contributing